Last Updated on December 2, 2024

 Establish Clearly Defined Parameters/Boundaries

-Whenever I’ve made major decisions in the past, I’ve noticed that reaching a decision becomes much easier when there are clearly defined parameters/boundaries that I need to adhere to.
+Whenever you’ve made decisions in the past, have you noticed that reaching a decision becomes much easier when there are clearly defined parameters/boundaries to adhere to?

 Failure to establish any sort of limits means there are, theoretically speaking, infinite possibilities to choose from.
 Obviously, no one has the time, energy, or capacity to evaluate every possible choice – attempting to do so can quickly result in analysis paralysis.